axiom-data-science/portal-docs/overview.rst

 	Virtual Sensors
 	===============

-	For details on how to download data from virtual sensors, please see the :ref:`download-virtual-sensor-data-how-to` page.
+	For details on how to download data from virtual sensors, please see the :ref:`Download Virtual Sensor Data <download-virtual-sensor-data-how-to>` page.

 	.. _parsed-data-overview: